Crodino

-Crodino is a non-alcoholic bitter aperitif, produced since 1964.
-Since 1995 it is manufactured by Gruppo Campari.
+Crodino is a non-alcoholic bitter aperitif, produced since 1965.
+Since 1995 it has been manufactured by Gruppo Campari.
 It is an orange-coloured drink made from herbal extracts and sugar and sold in 10 cl bottles.
 It is primarily consumed in Italy and other European countries.

 It is closed with a crown cap.

 Distribution started in the UK in 2021, and in France in 2022.
-The expansion to new markets was made possible thanks to the growing popularity of Aperol spritz worldwide and its bitter flavor.
+The expansion to new markets was made possible thanks to the growing popularity of spritz worldwide and its bitter flavor.
 In 2023, production was moved out of Crodo.

 Name

-The name Crodino derives from a comune in the province of Verbano-Cusio-Ossola, Crodo, Italy, where it has been bottled since 1964.
+The name Crodino derives from a comune in the province of Verbano-Cusio-Ossola, Crodo, Italy, where the beverage was bottled from 1964 to 2023.

 Cocktails

 It is used to make Sixteen Rum, a cocktail of Piedmont, consisting of rum, vermouth (Martini rosso or other), Crodino, and lemon juice or a lemon slice.
 Typical portions are about half a shot each of rum and vermouth (¾ oz or 25 ml), and a full bottle (100 ml) of Crodino.